 Tasty Food is Bad for the Environment

 Roasted Cauliflower is delicious.
-Stick in pita wrap with avocado and chickpeas and you've got yourself a quick and easy plant based meal.
+Stick it in a pita wrap with avocado and chickpeas and you've got yourself a quick and easy plant-based meal.
 Win for the planet, right?
 Almost.
 Have you ever tried to find pita bread and/or cauliflower without plastic packaging?
 It's damn near impossible, and therein lies the answer to the first question.
 Environmental perfectionism (at this point in time) is not a realistic goal for an individual to set.

 Environmentalism is complex.
 Although products can be great in one aspect, more often than not, they fall short in another.
-The prefect product rarely exist.
-Sticking with the cauli-pita example, if every grocery store stocked plastic free cauliflower or pitas, those products would likely go bad before they could be sold, leading to increased food waste.
+The perfect product rarely exists.
+Sticking with the cauli-pita example, if every grocery store stocked plastic-free cauliflower or pitas, those products would likely go bad before they could be sold, leading to increased food waste.

 Convenience is a Predator You Will Fall Prey to

 Our end goal should be to achieve a 100% sustainable and environmentally-friendly lifestyle.
 But, we also have to recognize that in our society, where convenience is king, it's hard.
 We won't be perfect every single day and we will fall prey to convenience now and again.
 It's a scale, and our place on it constantly changes depending on what is happening in our lives.